Skip to main content

 Playground

-The Together Playground recognizes all API keys associated with your account.
-When you use the Playground, it shows available models across all your keys and Projects.
+The Together AI playground recognizes all API keys associated with your account.
+When you use the playground, it shows available models across all your keys and projects.

 Projects